Sources

 The first space tourist

 Feb.
-7: The Shuttle Atlantis blasted off toward the ISS, carrying the Destiny lab module.
+7: The Shuttle Atlantis lifts off to the ISS, carrying the Destiny lab module.
 The module was attached to the station three days later.

 Feb.
 12: At the end of its mission, the NASA's NEAR spacecraft touched down on the surface of the asteroid Eros, which the spacecraft was orbiting since previous year.

-March 23: Mir space station is deorbited after 15 years in orbit.
+March 23: The Mir space station is deorbited after 15 years in orbit.

-April 7: Delta-2 rocket launches the Mars Odyssey spacecraft.
+April 7: A Delta-2 rocket launches the Mars Odyssey spacecraft.

-April 28: Dennis Tito, the first space tourist, blasts off toward the ISS onboard Soyuz TM-32 spacecraft.
+April 28: Dennis Tito, the first space tourist, launches to the ISS onboard the Soyuz TM-32 spacecraft.

 2002

-March 1: NASA launched Space Shuttle Columbia to begin the STS-109 mission to service the Hubble Space Telescope by adding new instruments and boosting it to a higher orbit.
+March 1: NASA launches the Space Shuttle Columbia on a mission STS-109 to service the Hubble Space Telescope by adding new instruments and boosting it to a higher orbit.

 April: During Space Shuttle's STS-110 mission to the ISS, NASA astronaut Jerry Ross logs record nine spacewalks after several missions with the total EVA time of 58 hours 18 minutes.